SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

 ## Get in touch

 Feel free to share your feedback.
-You can reachouot to me through [Linkedin](https://www.linkedin.com/in/suryanageshbabu/)
+You can reachout to me through [Linkedin](https://www.linkedin.com/in/suryanageshbabu/)